indabax-za/indabax-za.github.io/content/about/roles-and-responsibilities.md

 ---
 ## 🎪 AI Fest and poster session
-- A celebration of the remarkable advancements in AI within South Africa.
+- An evening celebrating the remarkable advancements in AI within South Africa.
 We invite students, research groups, and companies to join us in showcasing their work and accomplishments.
-- Invite startups, conpanies, research centres and individuals (eg. AI artists) to celebrate their work
+- Invite startups, companies, research centres and individuals (eg. AI artists) to celebrate their work
 - Organise venue, music, catering, presentation table, poster boards (liase with local organisers)
 - Brainstorm ways to make it festive.
 This is a new addition to the IndabaX, so get creative!
 - Poster session